GUIDE 2025

 Technical Writer Education Requirements

-A technical writer takes complex and technical information and presents it in a user-friendly, comprehensive manner.
-In their role, a technical writer communicates information in many different formats such as manuals, guides, online documentation, social media, and more.
+A technical writer simplifies complex information and presents it in a user-friendly, comprehensive manner.
+In this role, technical writers convey information in various formats, including manuals, guides, online documentation, social media, and more.

 Education Requirements

-Technical writers—also called technical communicators—come from a range of professional backgrounds.
-If you’re interested in learning about the education requirements to become a technical writer via video, then watch below.
-Otherwise, skip ahead to the list.
+Technical writers, also called technical communicators, come from diverse professional backgrounds.
+If you’re interested in learning about the education requirements to become a technical writer through a video, watch below.
+Otherwise, continue to the list.

 Bachelor’s Degree

-If you want to become a technical writer, you don’t need a specific college degree, but you do need a strong command of the English language.
-The most sought out education for a technical writer is a bachelor’s degree in English, Computer Science, Journalism, or Communications.
-There are also many online courses and certifications available.
+To become a technical writer, you don’t need a specific college degree, but you must have a strong command of the English language.
+Employers most commonly seek candidates with a bachelor’s degree in English, Computer Science, Journalism, or Communications.
+Many online courses and certifications are also available to help you qualify for the role.

 Technical Writing Certifications